- My local doctor recommends going to a teaching hospital

 At Rush I underwent another CT scan, where the doctor saw a spot to biopsy.
 Using a special ultrasound/biopsy test they confirmed my worst fear, that it was pancreatic cancer.

-My treatment team consisted of oncologist Dr. Lauren Wiebe, surgeon Dr. Keith Millikan, and radiation oncologist Dr. Ross Abrams.
+My treatment team consisted of oncologist Dr. Lauren Wiebe, surgeon Dr. Keith Millikan, and radiation oncologist Dr. Ross Abrams (now retired).
 When I met with the doctors to discuss treatment they said that the treatment would be different, in that I would have radiation and chemotherapy with Abraxane first and then surgery.
 I went into Chicago five days a week for radiation, and on one of those days I would have chemo.
 After five weeks of treatment they postponed surgery for another two-month round of chemo with Abraxane and gemcitabine (three weeks of chemo, with a one-week break, then repeat the cycle) as the tumor had not shrunk enough.

 During my first round of treatment I did not have any side effects, but this time I lost my hair and had white blood count issues.
 I finished chemo on December 23, 2015 and had Whipple surgery on January 19, 2016.
 I was in the hospital for about 12 days.
 My pathology was very good after surgery, with no cancer in any lymph nodes.

 As of today I’m feeling great other than some neuropathy in my feet.
 My CT scans have been clear and cancer-free.
 I can’t say enough good things about Rush Medical.
 For a huge hospital my care felt very personal.